yannansoda/data-trees/src/site/notes/Notes/LLM Fine-tuning.md

 - in-context learning is not enough
 	- it may not work for smaller models
 	- examples take up space in the context window
->[!Concept] In-context learning methods
->- zero shot: creating an initial prompt that states the task to be completed but not includes examples
->- one/few shot: creating an initial prompt that states the task to be completed and includes a single/few of example question with answer

 ## Types of LLM fine-tuning